RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 - Modify the `EndPoints` setting to point to your endpoint(s)
 - If necessary, add a `Password` to the `ConfigurationOptions`

-To learn how to run Redis Server with TLS enabled, see [TLS Support](https://redis.io/topics/encryption).
+To learn how to run Redis Enterprise with TLS enabled, see [TLS Support](https://docs.redis.com/latest/rs/security/tls/enable-tls/).

 ### Convert certificate format